-If you’ve been charged with reckless driving in Florida, you could face severe consequences that can have a life-long impact.
-Thankfully, there are routes to reduce or dismiss your charges with the help of a criminal defense attorney.
+If you’ve been charged with reckless driving in Florida, it is time to start taking steps to protect yourself.
+Reckless driving is a crime that is reported on your permanent record and also has consequences on your driver’s license.
+Fortunately, there are routes to reduce or dismiss your charges with the help of a criminal defense attorney.

 Whether you’ve been unfairly charged or simply made a mistake, here’s what you need to do if you’ve been charged with reckless driving in Florida:

 What Is a Reckless Driving Charge in Florida?

 Florida Statute 316.192 defines reckless driving as “Any person who drives any vehicle in willful or wanton disregard for the safety of persons or property” or some who is “fleeing a law enforcement officer in a motor vehicle.”

 Reckless driving is considered to be a lesser crime than Driving Under Influence (DUI).
 The main difference between the two is that a reckless driving charge carries less severe penalties than DUI charges.
 But, if you really made the police officer mad, you might have even been charged with a DUI and a reckless driving.

 Penalties for a Reckless Driving Charge in Florida?